marco-souza/ollero.nvim/README.md

 You must have `ollama` installed and running on your machine

-> You can donwload and install Ollama from https://ollama.ai/
+> You can download and install Ollama from https://ollama.ai/

 Also, this plugin relies on some other libraries that should be listed as dependencies